deepanshs/mrsimulator/docs/load_isotopomers.rst

     ...     },
     ... ]

-Create an instance of the :ref:`simulator_api` class,
+To load this list of isotopomers, first, create an instance of the :ref:`simulator_api` class,

 .. doctest::

     >>> from mrsimulator import Simulator

-and then assign the isotopomers using either
+and then assign the list using either

 .. doctest::